LonelyUlmo/CS457_Project/README.md

 # CS457_Project
-This project is to create a game using networking.
+This project is to recreate the game Othello over a network.

 **Author**
 Jonathan Evans